Anywhererealestate/bspk-icons/README.md

 # Bespoke Icons

-Bespoke icons package, available on Artifactory, contains all the icons that are available for development teams.
+Bespoke icons package contains all the icons that are available for Anywhere Real Estate development teams.

 ## Installation